F-I-D-O/Manuals/manuals/LLM.md

 - [GitHub](https://github.com/openai/codex)
 - [CLI manual](https://developers.openai.com/codex/cli/features)

 Codex is a command line LLM tool that uses ChatGPT API.
+It requires [Node.js](./Programming/Web/JavaScript.md#nodejs) to be installed.
+Ster that, it can be installed using `npm i -g @openai/codex` (requires administrator permissions).

+## The `codex` command
 Typically, it is run interactively in the terminal by executing `codex` command in the directory where the code is located.
 The important parameters are:

 - `--add-dir`: add and additional directory to be accessible for codex.